Habrador/Computational-geometry/README.md

 **Ear Clipping**

-Can currently only handle holes - not hole-in-holes
+Can currently only handle holes - not hole-in-holes.
+But it has optimizations to get a better looking triangulation.

 ![Ear Clipping](/_media/ear-clipping.png?raw=true)